iMoHd8/CrewAI_Custom_AI_Agent/README.md

 ### Option 1:
 You can run the application using the command line or any terminal:

-To run the workflow in production:
+To run the workflow in production, open new terminal, and run the following command:
 ```powershell
 curl.exe -X POST -H "Content-Type: application/json" -d '{\"doc_path\": \"data/AI_Article.docx\"}' http://localhost:5678/webhook/get_crew
 ```